Microbiome: Human

 The human microbiome is the aggregate of all microbiota that reside on or within human tissues and biofluids along with the corresponding anatomical sites in which they reside, including the skin, mammary glands, seminal fluid, uterus, ovarian follicles, lung, saliva, oral mucosa, conjunctiva, biliary tract, and gastrointestinal tract.
 Types of human microbiota include bacteria, archaea, fungi, protists and viruses.
 Though micro-animals can also live on the human body, they are typically excluded from this definition.
 In the context of genomics, the term human microbiome is sometimes used to refer to the collective genomes of resident microorganisms; the term human metagenome has the same meaning.

 Humans are colonised by many microorganisms, with approximately the same order of magnitude of non-human cells as human cells.
 Some microorganisms that colonize humans are commensal, meaning they co-exist without harming or benefiting humans; others have a mutualistic relationship with their human hosts.
 Conversely, some non-pathogenic microorganisms can harm human hosts via the metabolites they produce, like trimethylamine, which the human body converts to trimethylamine N-oxide via FMO3-mediated oxidation.
 Certain microorganisms perform tasks that are known to be useful to the human host, but the role of most of them is not well understood.
 Those that are expected to be present, and that under normal circumstances do not cause disease, are sometimes deemed normal flora or normal microbiota.

 The Human Microbiome Project (HMP) took on the project of sequencing the genome of the human microbiota, focusing particularly on the microbiota that normally inhabit the skin, mouth, nose, digestive tract, and vagina.
 It reached a milestone in 2012 when it published its initial results.

-In 2016, Bashan el al. found that, although different people have different microbial species and abundance, the dynamics of human microbial communities is not unique and everyone's microbiota follow the same rules.
-The finding has relevance to health and disease, and helps to understand the way microbial communities behave.